Ahmed Mohamed El Hassan: Career

 Between 1979–1980, El Hassan was in Sudan as the director of the Tropical Diseases Institute, and he established the Institute of Medical Laboratory Technology.
 Upon his return from Saudi Arabia in 1988, he continued working at the department of Pathology, Faculty of Medicine, University of Khartoum.

 El Hassan was the founding director of the Institute of Endemic Diseases between 1993 and 2000, and continued his affiliation with the institute as an Emeritus Professor of Pathology until his death in 2022.
 El Hassan was the Founding President of the Sudanese National Academy of Sciences (SNAS) in 2005, and was the president of the Sudanese Cancer Society between 2008 and 2009.

-El Hassan was visiting a professor at the University of London, University of Copenhagen, Ahfad University for Women, and October 6 University.
+El Hassan was a visiting professor at the University of London, University of Copenhagen, Ahfad University for Women, and October 6 University.
 He was a member of the Research Advisory Committee of the World Health Organization (WHO), and a member of the Scientific and Technical Advisory Committee of Tropical Disease Research, WHO.